Trucker Path just lined up $30 million in debt to lend to the truckers on its platform

 Trucker Path, a three-year-old, Mountain View-based platform that helps connect drivers, brokers, shippers, and carriers, has just lined up $30 million in debt funding so it can start loaning some of those truckers money right after they deliver their freight.

 It’s seemingly a win-win.
 It means truckers needn’t wait 30 to 60 days to get paid by the vendors who hire them.
-In the meantime, the loans are a new revenue opportunity for Trucker Path, which is charging its customers slightly more in interest than it’s paying its two debt providers: Silicon Valley Bank and Flexible Funding, a lower-flying, 25-year-old lending institution in San Francisco.
+In the meantime, the loans are a new revenue opportunity for Trucker Path, which is charging its customers slightly more in interest than it’s paying its debt provider: Flexible Funding, a lower-flying, 25-year-old lending institution in San Francisco.

 Why do they use it?
 Well, partly to communicate to their peers where parking is, and isn’t available.
 In fact, it’s one of the stickiest features of the app, which began as a navigational tool but now features everything from crowdsourcing to the ability to track shipments from dispatch to delivery.